MarkusStefan/DeepCNN_SoftAttention/README.md

 #  – Attention to The Detail –

-Running the code is fairly easy: Just open the notebooks in Google Colaboratory or Kaggle, load $kaggle.json$ containing your Kaggle API-key into the runtime, and let the notebooks run.
+Running the code is fairly easy: Just open the notebooks in Google Colaboratory or Kaggle, load ```kaggle.json``` containing your Kaggle API-key into the runtime, and let the notebooks run.
 Also, make sure to turn on the provided cloud-GPU when training the models.

 The required libraries and packages will automatically be installed.
+The models have been established via the Tensorflow-Keras API.

 ![Flow-Chart](Images/Flow-Chart1.PNG)